 The vertebrae do not act alone in supporting the body; there are several other key components of the spine that allow the L1–L5 vertebrae to continually stabilize the weight and movements of the body.
 For example, in between each vertebra rests a cushionlike disc.
 This disc allows the vertebrae to have room between each other to move and flex without colliding.
 Additionally, facet joints on each vertebra allow the bones to hinge and move.
 All of these small pieces work together to promote a healthy lumbar spine.

-When everything is working correctly, the S-shaped spine absorbs shock, allows us to pivot on an axis, bend, extend, and walk upright.
-And it accomplishes all this under the extreme stress of supporting our body weight.
-Like hinges, synovial facet joints interlock the vertebrae and which allow for mobility while keeping the spine connected.
-Soft intervertebral discs cushion the spine and keep the vertebrae from grinding together.
+When everything is working correctly, the S-shaped spine absorbs shock and allows the body to pivot on an axis, bend, extend and walk upright.
+And, it accomplishes all this under the extreme stress of supporting the body’s weight.

 - Local, chronic pain

 - Muscle weakness in the lower half of the back

 - Numbness and tingling in the legs, feet and toes

 Treatment for spine conditions in the L1–L5 vertebrae